 Right before coming to Uganda, I lived in Utrecht again for a couple months.
 In a lovely house, with cats and plants and the 8-o'clock news.
-I had a really nice job in which I got to learn and experiment...
+I had a really nice job in which I got to learn and experiment while doing the thing I love best, which is serving people through making the lives...
 Continue Reading →

 Long-distance relationships.
 I don't like the term.
 Because the connotation just sounds so negative.
 Like distance is the only thing defining that relationship.
 What is a long distance anyways?
 Because it's all so relative.
-I think you can experience more...
+I think you can experience more distance with someone sitting across from you at the kitchen table compared to someone on...
 Continue Reading →

 "Did you realize that last week was your half birthday?
 You're now 24,5 years old" a special someone told me yesterday.
 I honestly forgot.
 Completely.
 Last Sunday, April 2nd, was my half birthday.
-I don't really think half birthdays are...
+I don't really think half birthdays are a big thing, but it also means that I was half way with my blog....
 Continue Reading →

 It's Sunday evening.
 I am watching Call the Midwife on BBC one.
 The intro of the series starts with an opening from diary of a midwife.
 "Chapter 1.
 Why did I even start this?"
 It's exactly the thought that I have been having during the past week.
 I wasn't feeling well, didn't have much energy and didn't really have any inspiration.
 But this weekend I also saw some special friends that I hadn't seen a long while.
 Most of them I hadn't seen since I started this blog, but quite a few of them have been following my stories to my surprise.
 Some asked me how I managed to keep it up.
 The answer came to me somewhere on the walk through the city.
 It takes practice.
 The practice of love and loyalty.